maak-2/transaction-fraud-dashboard/README.md

 - Understand customer characteristics such as account age and transaction frequency
 - Access a fully filter-aware dataset via an interactive data table

-This dashboard mirrors real-world analytical workflows used in finance, e-commerce, risk management, and business intelligence teams.

 ---